borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 const form = document.querySelector('.record')! as HTMLFormElement; // const form: HTMLFormElement
 ```

-When working with events, TypeScript provides a specific type for the event.
+When working with events, TypeScript provides a specific type for the event, `Event` with a capital initial.

 ```ts
 form.addEventListener('submit', (e: Event) => {